The

 Entrance

-fee: free donation
+free donation

 Museo

-della Casa Fiorentina Antica (Palazzo Davanzati Musem)
+Casa Fiorentina Antica (Palazzo Davanzati

 The

-best surviving example of a mediaeval nobleman's house in florence.
+surviving example of a mediaeval nobleman's house

-It is particularly interesting as an illustration of florentine life
+It is particularly interesting as an illustration

 in the middle ages.
 It has been partly restored